g-wilson/runtime/README.md

 ### Authentication

-A lightweight `Claims` type is provided and attached to the request context to encapsulate authentication state.
-It is quite specific to JWTs.
+JWT authentication from the execution environment can be parsed and made available to the application using a "Identity Provider" callback function on the Method.
+This function can be used to convert the generic map of claims into a more useful application-specific type.

-There is no built-in authentication or token validation to the RPC Service itself.
+There is no built-in authentication or token validation to the RPC Method handling itself.
 It is assumed that you'd run any automatic authentication provided by the execution environment, for example JWT Authorizers in AWS API Gateway.
-However, there is a JWT validation utility which is designed for use by the development server.
+However, there is a JWT validation utility which is designed for non-production contexts.

-Services can define an "Identity Provider" which can be used to convert the standard claims struct into a more useful application type.

-### Development Server

-A basic HTTP server is provided which allows you to invoke RPC Methods locally.

-## Future scope

-- API versioning
-- Explain in the readme how service-to-service communication can be implemented